The Kiosk Industry Guide to SEO, GSC & Web Accessibility

 • Kitchen Sink Morass — web developers like to have specific templates they support along with specific plugins they use.
 Your site gets overloaded with plugins.
 The developers are more skilled in modifying a template than actual coding.
 They take longer.
 Support takes longer.
 You are much more open to attack (CVEs or new hacks into plugins).

 • Posting Content — I let anybody post just my sending me their content in email.
-If they want I will also them into CMS.
+If they want I will also let them into the CMS.
 I simply moderate the posts.
 The more content the better and limiting posting to one authorized person is a bad idea in many ways.

 The “Kiosk Ratio”: Why Our Data Is Different